raspberri05/taskorial/README.md

 ## Contributing

 We welcome and encourage any types of contributions to this project.
 Please consult our [contributing guide](https://github.com/raspberri05/todo-list/blob/main/CONTRIBUTING.md) prior to making any contributions.

+## License

+This projecte is licensed under the GNU General Public License v3.0.
+You can view more info about this license [here](https://github.com/raspberri05/taskorial/blob/main/LICENSE.md).

+## Documentation

+We are in the process of creating documentation for Taskorial on our [wiki](https://github.com/raspberri05/taskorial/wiki)